MOSIC: Model-Agnostic Optimal Subgroup Identification with Multi-Constraint for Improved Reliability

 We consider LR and Dragonnet for estimating the propensity score model.
-We following the literature~\cite{zang2023high} to use the number of unbalanced features after inverse propensity score weighing as the metric (the lower the better) to select the propensity score model.
-The results are shown in Table \ref{table:summary_ps}, which shows that LR performs better or equivalently than Dragonnet.
+We follow the literature~\cite{zang2023high} to use the number of unbalanced features after inverse propensity score weighting as the metric (the lower the better) to select the propensity score model.
+The results are shown in Table \ref{table:summary_ps}, which shows that LR performs as well as or better than Dragonnet.
 Thus we select LR as the propensity score model for all datasets.

 For the potential outcome model, we consider Dragonnet, CF, and CT, as they are the CATE estimators we are comparing against in subgroup identification.
 Theoretically, CF improves upon CT by reducing bias and producing smoother decision boundaries through aggregating CTs.
 As for Dragonnet and CF, prior work \cite{kiriakidou2022evaluation} has shown that Dragonnet outperforms CF.